 Pricing for hand-guided, longarm quilting at Bobbin to Bobbin LLC begins at $.02 per square inch (psi) for a simple, large, allover design, such as meander or loop de loop.
 Custom work begins at $0.04.
 If you are asking, “How can I calculate a cost estimate for my quilt?”, here’s an example.
 Let’s say that your quilt measures 80″ x 100″.
 Multiply the width (80), x the length (100), to find the total square inches – in this case 80 x 100 = 8,000 square inches.
 Now multiply 8,000 by the baseline cost of $.02 psi to find the price of the quilting, which in this example is $160.00.
 For all quilting, at Bobbin to Bobbin LLC, there is a $50 minimum charge.

 As the size of the design gets smaller or the complexity of the design increases, the cost per square inch increases.
 Therefore, it is best to talk with your quilter directly for the most accurate estimate.
 A picture of your quilt will also be helpful in estimating.
 Other items that could add to the estimate are batting, backing preparation, binding, thread, pressing, trimming, and sales tax.
 You may also want to look at the Preparation Tips, for more details and suggestions.

 Quality and Care

 anal too fussy!”
 I say, “Yes, thank you very much!”
-When it comes to detail and handling a customer’s quilt, I consider “fussy” a good characteristic.
-I will treat your quilt as my own.
+When it comes to detail and handling a customer’s quilt, we consider “fussy” a good characteristic. we will treat your quilt as my own.

 While they say imitation is the sincerest form of flattery, (and believe me, I am flattered), publishing without permission is not flattering or respectful.
 Please contact me for written permission before copying any photos, content, or blog posts from this website.
 Thank you!